Natural 2HDMs without FCNCs: PHENOMENOLOGICAL RESULTS

-Finally, the most direct signature of any 2HDM, including ours, is the detection of the full Higgs spectrum.
-In order to design a search strategy one has to consider the viable decay modes.
-In Figure~\ref{fig:BR_H}, we show the branching ratios of the heavy scalar for our two types.
-From these figures we notice the following: \begin{itemize} \item We notice that for low values of $\tan\beta \leq 5 (10)$ the decay $H\to t \bar{t}$ dominates for model A (B). \item For larger values of $\tan\beta$ the decay $H\to b \bar{b}$ dominates for models A and II, while $H\to c \bar{c}$ dominates for model B. \item For model A, the decay mode $H\to \tau^+ \tau^-$ is the next-to-dominant, while for model B the mode $H\to \mu^+ \mu^-$ becomes next-to-dominant. \item The leptonic decays could provide interesting signatures to look for at the LHC, as it has been considered by CMS and ATLAS, but still too weak for the current data set, cf.~Figure~\ref{fig:H_mumu_exc}. \end{itemize}

-Regarding the production cross-sections of the heavy scalar $H$, at the LHC, for low values of $\tan\beta$ one can resort to the usual gluon-fusion mechanism, where the top-quark mediating the loop will have a dominant contribution, but for larger values of $\tan\beta$ one has to include the bottom-quark in the loop for model A, or the charm-loop for model B. In fact, the large enhancement for the $b$-Yukawa coupling arising in Model A, opens the possibility to consider the associated production of the Higgs with $b$-quark pairs, which has already been considered in the literature, but for model B, where one has a larger enhancement in the charm Yukawa coupling, one could also consider the associated production of the heavy Higgs with charm quark pairs.
-A detailed discussion of these aspects is beyond the scope of our present paper.\\
+Finally, the most direct signature of any 2HDM is the discovery of the full Higgs spectrum at the LHC.
+The main production mechanism of the heavy scalar, $H$, for $t_\beta\lesssim 10$ is gluon-fusion where the top-loop dominants the cross section.
+However, for larger values of $t_\beta$ the contributions from the bottom-loop in Type-A and II or the charm-loop in Type-B have to be included.
+In fact, the large enhancement for the bottom-Yukawa coupling arising in Type-A opens the possibility to consider the $b$-associated production of $H$.
+This has already been considered in the literature.
+For Type-B due to the enhancement of the charm-Yukawa coupling also $c$-associated production could become relevant.
+A detailed discussion of this aspect is beyond the scope of this paper.

-Potential interest for our models are searches for heavy resonances decaying into muon pairs.
-The ATLAS and CMS searches in~\cite{Aaboud:2019sgt, Sirunyan:2019tkw} distinguish between gluon fusion and $b$-associated production and we use the slightly stronger CMS results in Figure~\ref{fig:H_mumu_exc}.
-As deduced from Figure~\ref{fig:BR_H}, we see how for $\tan \beta > 1$ the heavy Higgs coupling to top quarks is in general suppressed while that to the bottom quark is enhanced (specially for Type-A).
-This means that the bottom quark will play a much more important role at the one-loop level once further contributions are added, as seen in Figure~\ref{fig:H_mumu_exc}.
-Now, realize that for small to intermediate $\tan \beta$ values, the suppression of the $\xi^H_t$ coupling is already effective and the $\xi^H_b$ coupling is not yet strongly enhanced.
-Lastly, for high enough values, $\tan \beta \to 10$, the bottom loop contributions are strongly enhanced, resulting into cross sections which could exceed the present observed limits.